msorvig/qt-osx-testbench/README.md

   * without any layers present
 * A QWindow embedded in a NSWindow hierarchy as a child NSWindow

+Several _internal_ configurations are tested as well:

+* Layer vs Non-layer
+* Raster and OpenGL content
+* Qt Widgets and Qt Quick Content.

-Both raster and OpenGL QWindow content is tested.
-Test focus include update and animation performance (steady 60 fps), and proper resize behavior (don't flicker).
+Test focus include update and animation performance (steady 60 fps), and proper resize behavior (don't flicker)-.
 As a means to this end this test bench implements several of the configurations using native code only.
 This helps isolate native API usage errors and demonstrate whats possible to implement on the plaform.

 TODO:

-* Implement a native OpenGL test case using NSView and NSOpenGLContext (not NSOpenGLView)
-* Implement a native OpenGL test case using a CAOpenGLLayer
 * Implement a multi-threaded native OpenGL test case
   * Driven by CVDisplayLink
   * Blocking on SwapBuffers.